Posted in:

 Heiligenstadt & Halteraugasse

 At first glance, I’m not so impressed with its size.
-However, when I start walking along, around and through the massive building, I realize the immense dimensions this apartment block actually has.
-Karl-Marx-Hof estate was built between 1926 and 1930 according to plans by architect Karl Ehn.
-The huge residential complex has an unbroken front which is nearly 1.2 kilometers (13123 yds) long and is a striking symbol of Vienna’s social housing construction during the interwar period.
+However, when I started walking around and through the massive building, I realized the immense dimensions of this apartment block.
+Karl-Marx-Hof’s estate was built between 1926 and 1930 according to plans by architect Karl Ehn.
+The huge residential complex has an unbroken front nearly 1.2 kilometres (13123 yds) long and is a striking symbol of Vienna’s social housing construction during the interwar period.
 The complex, which contains over 1300 apartments and countless commercial premises, was extensively renovated in the 1990s.
-On-site you also find the museum Das rote Wien, which covers the period 1918 to 1934.
-From the collapse of the Austria-Hungary empire until the fascist takeover, Vienna was ruled by socialists and the city got a completely new look with, among other things, municipal buildings that for example Karl-Marx-Hof.
-I will save the museum next time as it is far past lunchtime and head to the last stop on the D-line and get some lunch.
+On-site, you also find the museum Das Rote Wien, which covers 1918 to 1934.
+From the collapse of the Austria-Hungary empire until the fascist takeover, Vienna was ruled by socialists, and the city got a completely new look with, among other things, municipal buildings that, for example, Karl-Marx-Hof.
+I will save the museum next time, as it is far past lunchtime and head to the last stop on the D-line and get some lunch.

 Streetcar sigtseeing by the Karl-Marx-Hof in Vienna, Austria